Symptoms

 - Avoid dairy, fatty foods, and high-fiber foods temporarily

-- Eat bland, easily digestible foods (BRAT diet: bananas, rice, applesauce, toast)
+- Eat bland, easily digestible foods (BRAT diet)

 - Avoid caffeine and alcohol